Get started with Google Analytics app reporting

 - Click Mobile app.

 - Select your Firebase app.
 If you don't see the app you're looking for, make sure you are an admin user for the app in Firebase.

 - Click Connect app.
-The report navigation will update to reflect the mobile app reports.
+The report navigation updates to reflect the mobile-app reports.

-- Select your desired report from the report navigation (e.g. Dashboard, Events, Audiences, etc).
+- Select the report you want from the report navigation (e.g., Dashboard, Events, Audiences).

 - Sign in to your Firebase account at firebase.google.com.

 - On the Welcome page, select your app.